NingZhangCSUBio/SpaFoundation/README.md

 - scprep == 1.2.3
 - timm == 0.9.16
 - ipykernel == 6.29.3
+We recommend creating a new Conda virtual environment with Python 3.8 and setting up the environment according to the above requirements.
 For environment management, we recommend [conda](https://docs.conda.io/en/latest/).